 An unthinkable goal

 In the mysterious announcement later removed, Google stated that the processor developed has elaborated in 3 minutes and 20 seconds a calculation that the most advanced computer in the world, Summit, would take about 10.000 years to elaborate.
-After the ad was removed, Google did not comment or respond to requests from the Financial Times.
+After the ad was removed, Google did not comment on or respond to requests from the Financial Times.

 I have no details on the "calculation" made by Google's quantum processor, nor can I verify the FT report.
 However, I can say that the result would be in line with the predictions of the aforementioned Neven's law: the tests that Google is carrying out on its 72 qubit device called Bristlecone would be compatible with the result.

-This demonstrates the unimaginable leap forward that quantum computers can make for humanity in terms of computation.
+This demonstrates the unimaginable leap forward that quantum computers can take for humanity in terms of computation.
 Even if it still does not solve any of the "structural" problems that still exist.
 First of all, ensure the "coherence time", ie the period of time in which the behavior of the qubits is stable.

 Why was the ad removed?

-Provided that in terms of results Google seems perfectly in line, it is possible that the announcement of the Mountain View house has been removed because it is expected that scientists will not consider it valid.
+Given that in terms of results Google seems perfectly in line, it is possible that the announcement of the Mountain View house has been removed because it is expected that the scientists will not consider it valid.
 Not for the result itself, but for the possibility of "packaging" a credible publication.
 Just to say: if a current supercomputer would take 10.000 years to make the same calculation, what evidence do we have that its result would be correct?
 So what is the parameter to evaluate the correctness of the same operation performed by the quantum processor, even if in less time?